Nice night, better morning, Amaya stands still long enough to let me ogle her thoroughly, then we kiss, I do free roaming hands for a bit.

 “My impression is that Bondurant is about doing what they do, teach people how to handle a performance vehicle under pressure.”

 We’re in a restaurant called Chelsea’s Kitchen, Janah’s got veg tacos, I have rotisserie pork, Amaya fried chicken and Nikko is doing short ribs.
 Good spot, we may be back, there’s a veg burger on the menu and Janah’s take on the tacos is excellent.
-Nikko shares a rib with me, it’s tender and tasty, Amaya and I swap a piece of chicken for a chunk of ribeye, no complaints on either side.
+Nikko shares a rib with me, it’s tender and tasty, Amaya and I swap a piece of chicken for a chunk of pork, no complaints on either side.

 “How’d you kill your day?”